Robert Southwell (priest): Enters the Society of Jesus

 In 1576, he was sent to the English college at Douai, boarding there but studying at the Jesuit College of Anchin, a French college associated, like the English College, with the university of Douai.
 He studied briefly under Leonard Lessius.
 At the end of the summer, however, his education was interrupted by the movement of French and Spanish forces.
 For greater safety Southwell was sent to Paris and studied at the College de Clermont under the tutelage of the Jesuit Thomas Darbyshire.
 He returned to Douai on 15 June 1577.
 A year later he set off on foot to Rome with the intention of joining the Society of Jesus.
 A two-year novitiate at Tournai was required before joining the Society, however, and initially he was denied entry.
 He appealed the decision by sending a heartfelt, emotional letter to the school.
 He bemoans the situation, writing, "How can I but wast in anguish and agony that find myself disjoined from that company, severed from that Society, disunited from that body wherein lyeth all my life my love my whole hart and affection" (Archivum Romanum Societatis Iesu, Anglia 14, fol.
 80, under date 1578).

 His efforts succeeded as he was admitted to the probation house of Sant' Andrea on 17 October 1578 and in 1580 became a member of the Society of Jesus.
 Immediately after the completion of the novitiate, Southwell began studies in philosophy and theology at the Jesuit College in Rome.
 During this time, he worked as a secretary to the rector and writings of his are to be found among the school's documents.
 Upon completion of his studies, Southwell was granted his BA in 1584, which was also the year of his ordination.
-He was appointed "repetitor" (tutor) in the Venerable English College at Rome and after for two years became the prefect of studies there.
+He was appointed "repetitor" (tutor) in the Venerable English College at Rome and after two years became the prefect of studies there.
 It was in 1584 that an act was passed forbidding any English-born subject of Queen Elizabeth, who had entered into priests' orders in the Catholic Church since her accession, to remain in England longer than forty days on pain of death.